 - Create a drug and alcohol clearinghouse (mirroring an Arkansas law) to catch job applicants who had previously tested positive on a drug test;

 - Recognize hair testing as a viable method for pre-employment drug testing.

-Few observers gave the Trucking Alliance much chance of success.
-But just two years later, Congress passed the ELD mandate and drug clearinghouse legislation and President Obama signed them into law.
+Few observers gave the Trucking Alliance any chance of success.
+In fact, when introduced in Congress, no other trucking organization endorsed the bills.
+But just two years later, Congress passed two out of three - to require ELDs in all commercial trucks and to create a drug clearinghouse legislation.
+President Obama signed them into law.

-In 2014, the Trucking Alliance became an independent organization.
-Unlike broad-based industry associations, the Trucking Alliance is small by design and is focused solely on advocacy.
-The Alliance continues to support legislative and regulatory solutions that can lower the number of accidents involving large trucks and as importantly, improve the safety and working environment of the nation's commercial truck drivers.
-Today, the Trucking Alliance is recognized as Capitol Hill's only industry-based safety advocate.
+In 2014, the Trucking Alliance became a stand-alone organization.
+But unlike broad-based industry associations that have meetings, committees, trade shows, etc., the Trucking Alliance is focused on being the trucking industry's safety advocate.
+The coalition relies on the knowledge of its corporate experiences to set policy, rather than hiring staff.
+Most importantly, the Alliance supports policies to lower the number of accidents involving large trucks.
+As importantly, we must improve the safety and working environment of the nation's commercial truck drivers.
+Today, the Trucking Alliance is recognized as Capitol Hill's leading trucking industry safety advocate.

 “The Alliance is committed to safety objectives that make sense for our country first, the trucking industry second, and our companies third.
 We shouldn’t tolerate 300,000 trucking accidents that kill upwards of 4,000 people each year, and 600 of those fatalities are truck drivers.
 We can do more as an industry to help lower risks for our truck drivers and all motorists.”

 "The public doesn't have a choice whether to share the highways with millions of commercial trucks each day.
 For that reason, freight transportation companies have a moral and ethical responsibility to keep the public's trust."

 The Trucking Alliance